The Price Group Talent Agency

 • What inspires you?

 Veteran performers doing what they love inspire me.
 I love seeing actors who have been around a long time and are still in the business, still creating, still working, still playing.
+The idea of someone like a Rita Moreno who, at 90, is on the call-sheet and showing up to set to work and collaborate, is utterly inspiring to me.

 • What has been your biggest obstacle or challenge in your career thus far?